pulse-browser/gluon/README.md

 ### Melon

-Melon has been extracted from the [desktop version of Dot Browser](https://github.com/dothq/browser-desktop) under MPL v2.0.
+Gluon has been extracted from melon, the build tool for the [desktop version of Dot Browser](https://github.com/dothq/browser-desktop) under MPL v2.0.

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this